Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 There is a serial data protocol used to control this string of 8 LEDs.
 - 3 8-bit bytes per LED are sent to control Red/Green/Blue.
-  - The actual color order can vary; I determine it by experimentation.
+  - The actual color order can vary; we will determine it by experimentation.
   - This allows 256 levels (0-255 for an unsigned 8-bit byte) for each of the colors Red/Green/Blue.
 - The order of 3-byte RGB commands sent starts with data for the first LED in the string, then the second, etc.
 - Each LED "consumes" its 3-byte RGB command from the data and then passes all the rest of the data down the line until there is a stopage.